abalajiksh/mysite/content/about/_index.md

 Other than all these I love to sink myself in books: SciFi, Fantasy or Non-fiction.
 Foundation by Asimov is one of my favourites, so is Dune by Frank Herbert.
 I do enjoy poetry, my favourite being "Forever-is composed of nows" by Emily Dickinson.
 I also do a lot of Road Cycling and Mountain Biking, with former being the major part of it.
 You can check me out on [Goodreads](https://www.goodreads.com/ashwinbalaji) and/or [Strava](https://www.strava.com/athletes/ashwinbalaji) to see what I am up to.
 If I am riding my bicycle, you can most probably track me live [here](https://live.garmin.com/ashwinbalaji).

 I do love well written movies, with good audio engineering.
 Well who doesn't love movies?
-If you wanna know another piece of me, you may do so [here](https://letterboxd.com/abksh1011/).
+If you wanna know another piece of me(get the reference?, if not ask me!), you may do so [here](https://letterboxd.com/abksh1011/).

 All of this sounds like me chasing after irrelevant things or just trying out new stuff for fun.
 However, I like to think of all of this just like a fantasy novel rather than a single romance novel.
 There are world building, complex character arcs, sub-stories, magic system, lore and a lot more excruciating details that make a lots of people think, "when will this get to a point?".
 All of those will tie up and come together nicely in the end of the fantasy series.
 It is a lot of work, but the reward is out of bounds: for the lack of better phrasing.
 I would like to think the same about these "distractions" to come together one day.